 Month Activity August The Department of Budget and Strategic Planning (DBSP) continues the process of implementing Performance Based Budgeting with migration toward alignment between strategic priorities, performance, and resource allocation.
 DBSP assists departments with the enhancement of department missions, program goals and relevant performance measures.
-September DBSP issues instructions for the Multi-Year Forecast Process (expenditures and revenues).
-Departments are encouraged to submit information regarding regulatory requirements, legislative changes, demographic impacts and any other changes impacting revenues and expenditures.
-(DBSP formulates fiscal plans based on the results from the Multi-Year Forecast Process.
-DBSP formulates preliminary guidelines for Capital and Operating Budgets.
+September The DBSP issues instructions for the Multi-Year Forecast Process (expenditures and revenues).
+Departments are encouraged to submit information regarding regulatory requirements, legislative changes, demographic impacts and any other changes impacting revenues and expenditures over a five year period.
+The DBSP formulates preliminary guidelines for the upcoming Capital and Operating Budgets.
 October DBSP finalizes the budget guidelines and Operating and Capital Budget instructions.
-DBSP presents the results from the Multi-Year Forecast process to the Administration and City Council and prepares operating baseline budgets.
-October - November DBSP issues Operating Budget guidelines and Operating and Capital Budget instructions to the departments.
-DBSP facilitates departmental training on the OpenGov budget preparation system.
-November - December Departments submit their Operating Budget and Capital Budget requests to DBSP for review and revision.
+DBSP prepares operating baseline budgets and begins preparing the submission forms.
+Multi-Year Forecast submissions are returned and reviewed.
+October - November The DBSP issues Operating Budget guidelines and Operating and Capital Budget instructions to the departments.
+Additionally, the DBSP facilitates departmental training on the OpenGov budget preparation system.
+November - December Departments submit their Operating Budget and Capital Budget requests to DBSP for review.
 December DBSP reviews the Operating Budget submissions and makes recommendations to Citywide Stakeholders for funding decisions.
 DBSP reviews the Capital Budget submissions and provides preliminary Capital Budget funding recommendations for review by the DCAO for Finance and Administration and the DCAO for Operations.
-January The Citywide Stakeholders formulate their Operating Budget funding recommendations for the Mayor's review.
+Multi-Year Forecast is completed and submitted to the Mayor and CAO.
+January Citywide Stakeholders formulate their Operating and Capital Budget funding recommendations for the Mayor's review.
 Work sessions are held with the Mayor to discuss major issues and make funding decisions for both the operating and capital budgets.
-High-level budget sessions are presented in various Council Committee meetings.
+Multi-Year Forecast is presented to City Council.
 February Work sessions continue with the Mayor to discuss major issues and make funding decisions for both the Operating and Capital Budgets.
-High-level budget sessions continue to be presented in various Council Committee meetings and final funding decisions are completed for both the Operating and Capital Budgets.
+Final funding decisions are completed for both the Operating and Capital Budgets.
+Proposed Operating and Capital Budget documents are drafted.
 March - April The Mayor presents the proposed Capital Budget to the City Planning Commission.
 The Mayor later presents the proposed Operating and Capital Budgets to the City Council.
 DBSP distributes proposed budget documents to City agencies and the public.
-The City Council facilitates the budget work sessions to provide budget briefings to review the Mayor's proposed budgets.
+The City Council facilitates budget work sessions to provide budget briefings to review the Mayor's proposed budgets.
 April - May Public hearings are held on the Proposed Budget.
-City Council introduces amendments to the budgets and adopts the Special Fund, Enterprise Fund, and Internal Service Fund budgets.
+City Council introduces amendments to the budgets and adopts the General Fund, Capital, RPS, Special Fund, Enterprise Fund, and Internal Service Fund budgets.
 The City Council also adopts the Federal Funds budgets (CDBG, HOPWA and ESG.)
-The City Council then adopts the amended Capital Budget and General Fund budgets, and the Mayor's 28-day veto processing window begins.
-June - July DBSP completes final revisions to the budget documents and issues the Adopted Budget documents.
+June - July The DBSP completes final revisions to the budget documents and issues the Adopted Budget documents.
 City departments and agencies initiate the implementation of services, programs and projects in the adopted budgets.